-The chaplaincy team at Christ’s College are a vital part of fulfilling the school’s ethos: “Perseverance, Resilience and Optimism” (Hebrews 12:1; Philippians 4:13 & Psalm 118:24).
+The chaplaincy team at Christ’s College are a vital part of fulfilling the College ethos: “Perseverance, Resilience and Optimism” (Hebrews 12:1; Philippians 4:13 & Psalm 118:24).
 The chaplaincy team contribute significantly to the pastoral care and support of our students, providing support for both staff and students.
 The team provide friendship clubs; detached youth work, Youth Alpha, CU and special events weeks, including an annual prayer week.
 These are all made available to every student at the College.

-Students and families from the college community are at the centre of all we do.
+Students and families from the College community are at the centre of all we do.
 It is a privilege to offer support, comfort, prayer and a listening ear to all in our College community.

 We are very proud of the pastoral support we provide and greatly value the input of every one in our team.

 It has been a privilege to serve the College in this capacity since 2000, working alongside a devoted pastoral team at Christ’s College we aim to help all students with their pastoral needs.